opencoweb/coweb/docs/tutorial/install.rst

 if you want to deploy a prebuilt snapshot of a working coweb application on your Python server.

-.. note:: The following steps assume you are using version 1.1 of the `dojo-boilerplate` boilerplate.
+.. note:: The following steps assume you are using version |v boilerplate| of the `dojo-boilerplate` boilerplate.

 #.
 Clone the coweb-boilerplates git repository into your desired project folder
    or download a tagged snapshot of it from https://github.com/opencoweb/coweb-boilerplates/tags.
-We are using tag v1.1, so make sure to checkout this tag if you clone the git repository.
+We are using tag
+   |tag boilerplate| so make sure to checkout this tag if you clone the git
+   repository.

 #.
 If you installed the :py:mod:`coweb` package in a virtual environment,
    activate that environment.
 Otherwise, skip this step.